 The law relating to whether the risk of deportation should mitigate penalty is unsettled.
-There are conflicting positions which have been adopted by the superior courts in a number of States, with three jurisdictions holding that deportation can mitigate penalty; three having the opposite view; uncertainty in South Australia, while the matter has not been canvassed in Tasmania.
+There are conflicting positions that have been adopted by superior courts in a number of states, with three jurisdictions holding that deportation can mitigate penalty, three having the opposite view, uncertainty in South Australia, while the matter has barely been canvassed in Tasmania.

 This uncertainty is undesirable and will probably need to be resolved by the High Court.
 In this article, we have discussed and evaluated the respective approaches to the issue.
-The key to establishing a clear pathway in this area hinges on acknowledging the fact that being removed from Australia is a detriment and this stems directly from the commission of a crime.
-Deportation for a crime is causally related to offending behaviour because it is contingent upon the imposition of a sanction (which constitutes a significant criminal record) and is imposed in a systematic and deliberative manner as a direct response to the criminal activity.
+The key to establishing a clear pathway in this area hinges on acknowledging the fact that being removed from Australia is a detriment and that this stems directly from the commission of a crime.
+Deportation for a crime is causally related to offending behaviour because it is contingent upon the imposition of a sanction (which constitutes a substantial criminal record), and is imposed in a systematic and deliberative manner as a direct response to the criminal activity.
 From this, it follows that deportation is a form of punishment and adds to the burden imposed on an offender.
 Reducing penalty severity by reason of the risk of deportation is in keeping with the general approach to the role of incidental hardships that has been taken by sentencing courts.
 Moreover, this approach is consistent with the proportionality thesis.

-Accordingly, deportation should mitigate penalty unless there is a reasonable likelihood that the offender would not materially suffer from this.
-The presumption should be that deportation will always detrimentally impact on offenders, and this can only be capable of being rebutted where the other country has a standard of living which is broadly comparable to Australia and the offender does not have the balance of his family in Australia.
+Accordingly, deportation should mitigate penalty unless there is a reasonable likelihood that the offender would not materially suffer from deportation.
+The presumption should be that deportation will always detrimentally impact on offenders, and this is only capable of being rebutted where the other country has a standard of living which is broadly comparable to Australia, and the offender does not have the balance of their family in Australia.

 Adoption of this approach would harmonise this area of the law, thereby moving away from the current unstable position where the status of the risk of deportation is contingent on which Australian jurisdiction the offender happens to be sentenced in.
-This is the main recommendation in this article.
-While this approach is preferable to the current approach it is not the optimal approach.
+This is the main recommendation of this article.
+While this approach is preferable to the current approach, it is not the optimal approach.

 The manner in which to achieve the greatest coherency in this area of law requires a framework which can accommodate the fact that at the time of sentencing, it is never certain that an offender will be deported.
 This uncertainty can be eliminated if a systematic and clear approach is taken.
 To this end, the same framework that currently applies in the case of offenders who promise to assist authorities should be adopted for offenders who are at risk of deportation.
-Offenders who do not fulfil their undertaking to assist authorities can have the discount they receive for this undertaking retracted if they do not fulfil their promise.
+Offenders who do not fulfil their undertaking to assist authorities can have the discount they receive for this undertaking retracted.
 This framework would considerably improve the coherency, transparency and clarity of this area of sentencing law.